aserranoga/MS-Reporter/Readme.md

 Notes:
  - For [M+9H]9+: For calc m/z 1715.1000, the best match (1715.1000) is off by 25.3 ppm (> 20 ppm).

+ Do you want to also print the output in Markdown format? (y/n): n
 ```

 Note: The experimental comparison output always uses 4 decimals.